Life as a primary school teacher

 Discover how Nicolas Sell, a Year 3 teacher at a school in Doncaster, got into teaching and what a typical school day is like

-My pathway into the profession is a little unconventional, although perhaps in a manner that is becoming less uncommon.
-I studied music production at university and following years of ordering and expediting for a major airspace manufacturer upon graduation, I decided to take the plunge and pursue a long-held thought of a career in teaching.
+I studied music production at university and following years of ordering and expediting for a major airspace manufacturer upon graduation, I decided to take the plunge and pursue a career in teaching.

 I completed my primary School Centred Initial Teacher Training (SCITT) through the Lincolnshire Training School Alliance (LTSA), gaining PGCE and Qualified Teacher Status (QTS) in 2018.
 I then completed my Newly Qualified Teacher (NQT) year with a school in South Yorkshire.
+The NQT status has now been replaced with ECT (Early Career Teacher), which covers the first two years of a teacher’s career.
 There have been many twists and turns along the way but I've loved every minute.

 Learn more about the routes into teaching.

+I wake up for work at 5:15am.
+I have two slices of toast and a cup of coffee.
+I get myself ready and have five minutes to myself.
 Contractually, I'm at school Monday to Friday, from 8.40am until 3.20pm.
 However, as I'm sure everyone is aware, the reality of the job is a lot different.
-I arrive at school each morning for around 7.30am, have a coffee and then make sure that I am ready and can beat the inevitable queue for the photocopier.
+I try to arrive at school for 7:30am.
+This gives me a chance to get set up, not feel so rushed and beat the inevitable queue for the photocopier.

-Lunchtime runs from 12.00pm until 12:45pm.
+Lunchtime is from 12.00pm until 12:45pm.
 If you can eat and mark at the same time then you're really getting the hang of it.
 Afternoon lessons take place between 12:45pm and 3.10pm when the children go home.
 During this time, we cover other areas of the curriculum such as languages, PE, art and topic work.
-At the end of the day I always make myself available to parents who want to drop in for a chat.
-I really feel this is important, as I believe that a strong relationship between school and home is key for ensuring that children are ready to learn and that they are positive about their learning.
+At the end of the day I make myself available to parents who want to drop in for a chat.
+This is important, as I believe that a strong relationship between school and home is key for ensuring that children are ready to learn and that they are positive about their learning.
 Find out more about managing classroom behaviour.

 The school year is split into the autumn, spring and summer terms.
 I have had many 'oh my days' moments during the first few weeks with a new class, but this is normal and the progress made throughout the year never ceases to amaze me.
 Not just in terms of academic ability but in the children's personal responsibility, resilience and maturity.
 As much as you pull your hair out during the school year, you always finish it with nothing but fond memories.